Mixed Precision Training of Neural ODEs: Roundoff Error Analysis

 \section{Roundoff Error Analysis}

-We show that, for sufficiently regular ODEs, the relative errors of the forward solution, adjoint variables, and weight gradients between the exact time integrator and our mixed precision scheme are of the order of the low precision unit roundoff and do not grow uncontrolled as the number of time steps, $N$, increases.
+We show that, for sufficiently regular ODEs, the relative errors of the forward solution, adjoint variables, and gradients between the exact time integrator and our mixed precision scheme are of the order of the low precision unit roundoff and do not grow uncontrolled with the number of time steps.

 For brevity, we limit our analysis to the error introduced by finite-precision arithmetic but note that our result can be used to bound the overall error between the numerical and true solution.
 To this end, we note that the total error comprises the discretization error and the mixed precision error.
 If the latter can be bounded independently of the step size, this means that our mixed precision scheme is expected to show the same order of convergence until the discretization error reaches that level.